Genesis Chapter 18

 Genesis 18:2 "And he lift up his eyes and looked, and, lo, three men stood by him: and when he saw them, he ran to meet them from the tent door, and bowed himself toward the ground,"

-Abraham knew who he was approaching, for in the Hebrew text the three men are referred to as "Elohim" or "two angels".
+Abraham knew who he was approaching, for in the Hebrew text the three men are referred to as "Elohim" and "two angels".
 We will see in Genesis 19:1 where these two men are correctly identified as angels.
 They will be the two that came to Lot, Abraham's nephew, in Sodom.
 The third person is the Divine Presence of God.
 Abraham knew Him and tithed and sacrificed to God, and it was through God that promises, and blessings had come into his life, and would continue to come even to our generation.

 Genesis 18:3 "And said, "My Lord, if now I have found favour in thy sight, pass not away, I pray Thee, from Thy servant:"